Vixs101/hng-stage-0-backend/README.md

-# Backend Wizards - Stage 0: Dynamic Profile API
+# HNG Backend - Stage 0: Dynamic Profile API

 A RESTful API endpoint that returns profile information with dynamic cat facts from an external API.